raghavgh/TinyStoreDB/README.md

 **TinyStoreDB** is a lightweight, persistent key-value storage system built as a learning project.
 It provides basic operations to store and retrieve string-based key-value pairs using an append-only storage model.
 🚧 **Note:** This project is under active development and approaching an MVP-ready state.

-## 📦 Features Implemented

-- ✅ Set, Get, and Delete operations
-- ✅ Append-only log-structured storage
-- ✅ In-memory index for fast lookups
-- ✅ Tombstone support for deletes
-- ✅ Compaction to reclaim disk space
-- ✅ Concurrency-safe operations (read/write)
-- ✅ Basic observability with Prometheus metrics
-- ✅ Configurable port and data directory via environment variables
-- ✅ Dockerized setup for easy deployment
-- ✅ Go client SDK for easy integration in Go projects

-## 🚧 Upcoming Improvements

-- 📦 client SDK for other languages
-- 🌐 New operations
-- 🚀 Lock Free Auto Compaction
-- 🔐 Basic auth support using shared secret
-- 🌐 Optional HTTP server interface
-- 🔄 Auto-triggered compaction logic
-- 🧪 End-to-end integration tests
-- 📚 Better documentation and usage guides

----

-## 🤝 Contribution

-TinyStoreDB is a learning-focused project, but collaboration is encouraged!
-If you're interested in building features, reviewing design decisions, or exploring the internals of a key-value DB, feel free to connect and pair up.

 ## 🐳 Docker Usage